louisefindlay23/BBC-iPlayer/README.md

 ### Naming your branch
 Name your branch accordingly to the "Issue"/feature you are working on: hero, search, carousel...
 Always be extremely careful to work on your branch and not one of another collaborator.

+### JavaScript
+ A separate file should be made for every feature developped which require JavaScript.
+Name it accordingly to the feature (i.e "search.js" for the search feature).

+### jQuery
+The latest version of jQuery (3.3.1) is hosted in the repository folder "js" and already in the skeleton's HTML header.
+Keep that version number in mind if you are searching for solutions.
+We could use a CDN but having it hosted here means allowing for offling development.

 ### Bugs & Errors
 There is nothing wrong with having a look at other people's work/branches (it is even encouraged) but don't widly change their codes.
 Instead go to the issue related to the feature they are developing and refer to the code/commit which contain the error in the comments so the contributor can rectify it